-This study explores how landscapes are changing as permafrost thaws in the Taiga Plains ecoregion of northeastern British Columbia and southwestern Northwest Territories.
+This study explored how landscapes are changing as permafrost thaws in the Taiga Plains ecoregion of northeastern British Columbia and southwestern Northwest Territories.

 Islands of boreal forest in northern BC and southern NWT are shrinking and disappearing as warmer air temperatures induced by climate change thaw the layer of permafrost supporting them.
 Without these forested plateaus, water previously trapped in isolated wetlands drains away, impacting the availability and sustainability of freshwater resources.

 Understanding the water balance in northeastern BC is a priority and challenge for the communities and the energy sector working in the area.
-This project generates baseline earth science information about the affect that a changing climate is having and will have on the movement, volume and location of water in the region as permafrost melts.
+This project provides baseline earth science information about the effect that a changing climate is having and will have on the movement, volume and location of water in the region as permafrost melts.

 The researchers studied landscape and water balance variations at 10 subarctic boreal sites along a north-south transect established by the Consortium for Permafrost Ecosystems in Transition (CPET).
 The 200-kilometre transect stretches from south of Fort Simpson in the NWT to the far northeast corner of BC.

 Researchers mapped the changes in forest cover and wetland area using remotely sensed imagery collected over many years.
 Precipitation, water levels and water flow were monitored and used to calculate the amount of runoff.
 Areal remote sensing imagery was collected in collaboration with NASA who flew their research aircraft over the transect in coordination with ground-based measurements.